OKRs (Objectives and Key Results) require sponsorship, executive commitment, and the discipline to see it through. Amen!

 In this example of a company, which has OKRs at risk, you can clearly see the delta between required progress and actual progress.
 The Confidence Index also seems to be a blinking RED.
 Leadership teams can walk over specific Key Results which have stalled Week on Week on progress and have coachable conversations with team members.

-While managing hybrid teams, one may not be able to meet all in person, all the time.
+Especially when managing hybrid teams, one may not be able to meet all in person, all the time.
 The fastest way to share feedback or coach teams would be to place a check-in.

-Leadership teams can zone on a specific Key Result, click on the call out ‘CFRs’ or Conversations, feedback, and Recognition, and place a comment for the team to consider.
+Leadership teams can zone in on a specific Key Result, click on the call out ‘CFRs’ or Conversations, feedback, and Recognition, and place a comment for the team to consider.

 During Reviews, if we need to double click on a specific KR blinking RED, and zone in on which team needs support, and which Metric contributes to the Key Result moving or not moving forward, one can use the KR to KR alignment boards to have these quick views.